Stefan-Wagner/shira/README.md

 If your cat happens to have a name, differnt from Shira, modify the assignment to the variable katze and replace it with the name of your cat.
 Alternatively: Rename your cat to Shira.
 Either will work.

+## DEPENDENCIES ##

+Playing a sound depends on `aplay`.
+Recording it previously from `arecord` or something similar, of course.

+ * Example:

+	arecord -d 3 HelloMyCat.wav

+takes 3 s of audio from the microphone and stores it in HelloMyCat.wav.

 ## ACKNOWLEDGEMENTS ##